 Set up your 404 page

 While this might not seem like the most important element of your new website, you would be surprised at how much influence it could have on its performance.
 404 pages serve a critical role in getting users to your new website when links stop working properly.
+As the team from GWM Brisbane agency remind us, search engines like consistency and they will take note of websites that are getting consistent visitors from specific markets and demographics.

 Every website will eventually have pages that have been decommissioned for one reason or another.
 This doesn’t mean you’ll be able to remove links that lead to it, though.
 Users will stumble upon your old website’s pages and get disappointed once the 404 error shows up.
 However, there’s no reason they shouldn’t be diverted to your new website, especially if it features much of the same content.